seyoungree/hpml_galore/README.md

 `scripts/proj_quantize_glue` contains the scripts we wrote and ran for our experiments.

 ## Results
-We ran benchmarks on NVIDIA L4 GPU with 24GB RAM and G2-standard-4 CPU (4 vCPU, 16GB RAM) on CUDA 11.8.
-We chose two GLUE tasks, MPRC and COLA, on  RoBERTa-Base and document their scores.
+We ran the above benchmarks on NVIDIA L4 GPU with 24GB RAM and G2-standard-4 CPU (4 vCPU, 16GB RAM) on CUDA 11.8.
+We chose two GLUE tasks, MPRC and COLA and document their scores.

 ![alt text](https://github.com/seyoungree/hpml_galore/blob/quantize/imgs/results.png "chart")

-We observed that with no quantization vs. 8-bit quantization of the projection matrices, there is  higher scores for both MPRC and COLA metrics when using 8-bit quantization.
+The best hyperparameters are bolded, and we use these for comparison.
+We observed that using 8-bit blockwise quantization of the projection matrices yields higher scores for both MPRC and COLA tasks compared to no quantization.

 ## Citation
 ```bibtex